-Militants from the Boko Haram, an Islamic extremist group in Nigeria, threw a bomb into the building of the All Christian Fellowship Mission church on July 10 as members were leaving a Sunday worship service, killing three Christians.
+Militants from the an extremist group that is located primarily in Northern Nigeria More, an Islamic extremist group in Nigeria, threw a bomb into the building of the All Christian Fellowship Mission church on July 10 as members were leaving a Sunday worship service, killing three Christians.
 Church member Christopher Ogbu told Compass New that he lost his wife, Ifeanyiwa Justina Ogbu, in the explosion.
 “I have now been transformed into a widower,” Ogbu said.

 Shortly after the church was bombed, church leaders declared a week of fasting and prayer.
 Members culminated the week of mourning on Saturday (July 17) with a memorial service for the Christians who were killed.
 At the funeral service Rev. William Okoye, general overseer of the church, lamented the lack of security in Nigeria.
 He urged the government to halt the violence that has ravaged the country this year before it is plunged into religious war.

 The explosion marks the third time this year that bombs have targeted institutions in Suleja, just outside the political heart of the nation.
 The first explosion occurred early in the year at the office of the Independent National Electoral Commission, killing more than 25 persons.
 A second bombing took place during a political party’s rally, killing several persons, including elementary school children.